myquay/michael-mckenna.com/blog/content/post/2023/indie-auth-in-asp-net.md

 At a high level, the process is:

-* Present a sign-in form askign the user to enter their domain
+* Present a sign-in form asking the user to enter their domain
-* Fetch the domain to discover their IndieAuth server
+* Fetch the domain to discover the IndieAuth server
 * Redirect the user to the IndieAuth server to authenticate
 * Receive a redirect back to the client application with an access code
-* Exchange the access code for an access token by making a HTTP request to their IndieAuth server
+* Exchange the access code for an access token by making a HTTP request to the IndieAuth server

 The main difference between IndieAuth and OAuth is that the client application doesn't need to register with the IndieAuth server.
 Instead, the client application just needs to support the IndieAuth protocol.